saimsajidirl/saimsajidirl/README.md

 - :zap: In my free time, I solve problems and work using Prompt Engineering.

-- :chart_with_upwards_trend: Currently learning Machine Learning as my Future Career.
+- :chart_with_upwards_trend: Currently Studying Machine Learning to make a career in it.

 - :zap: You can find all of my work on [Portfolio ](https://saimsportfolio.vercel.app/)